KoreaUnivNeurology/LOC/README.md

-# Project: Functional connectivity-based artificial intelligence models for differentiating causes in loss of consciousness
+# Functional connectivity-based artificial intelligence models for differentiating causes in loss of consciousness

 ## Overview
 This repository hosts notebooks for a specialized task in differentiating causes of Loss of Consciousness (LOC) using Machine Learning and Deep Learning approaches.